andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 </button>
 ```

-In the Favorites container re-use the template container from the Catalog view with an addition of conditional rendering:
+In the Favorites container, reuse the template container from the *Catalog* view with conditional rendering:

 ```html {2}
 <div v-for="(rest, i) in restaurants"